Time to Hire a Compensation Consulting Firm?

 Listed below are the characteristics companies may consider when deciding whether or not to engage an outside compensation consultant for the first time or when looking to change consultants:

 A diverse set of compensation management competencies is developed through extensive experience across multiple industries and varying types of clients.
 Size of a consulting firm is a factor as well, and companies may opt for either a large or small consulting firm, depending on what they are looking for in a consultant.
-Large companies have the advantage of high collective competence, due to the large number of experts at their disposal, but smaller firms can often provide the same degree of expertise at a more reasonable fee and a higher level of individualized service.
+Large companies have the advantage of high collective competence, due to the large number of experts at their disposal, but have higher overhead costs that are passed on in often substantially higher fees.
+Smaller firms can often provide the same degree of expertise at a more reasonable price and a higher level of individualized service.

 The field of compensation management is complex, and consultants should be willing to share their knowledge with their clients beyond simply completing the assignment.
 We consider an engagement a success if the client acquires the knowledge to fully manage their program once the consulting engagement ends.
 The executive compensation body of knowledge is particularly extensive and hiring a compensation consultant can provide the client with relevant legal and governance changes, emerging perspectives and trends, and best practices to both the management team and/or the compensation committee.